-Displacement section in this summary sheet for details.
+In this call age as recorded in the EwPort database during the time period 1970-2011.
+See Social Displacement section in this summary sheet for details.
 The United States Environmental Protection Agency (EPA) convened an ad hoc group of environmental experts representing the fields of environmental science, ecological risk, toxicology, and disaster field operations management to estimate environmental consequences for this event.
 The comments and rankings presented in this Risk Summary Sheet have not undergone review by the EPA and only represent the opinions of the group.
-Estimates pertain to the potential for adverse effects on living organisms associated with pollution of the environment; they are grouped into high, moderate, low, and de minimus (none) categories.
+Estimates pertain to the potential for adverse effects on living organisms associated with pollution of the environment, they are grouped into high, moderate, low, and de minimus (none) categories.
 Experts provided both first and second choice categories, allowing the experts to express uncertainty in their judgments as well as reflect the range of potential effects that might result depending on the specifics of the event.
 The first choice represents the 'best' estimate.
 Hurricanes were given a best estimate of 'High', with a second best estimate of 'Moderate'.
-The experts areas can experience impacts.
-Historical low, average, and maximum number of events per year (calculated from interarrival times).
+The experts assessed that hurricanes can cause ecological impacts, beach erosion, nutrient loading, chemical consents and the hurricanes (and presents the 'best' estimate.